Global Startup Grind Community Gathers in London for Europe Conference

 GBX wants to demonstrate their vision for how they can help shape and nurture this ground-breaking space, which starts with events such as Startup Grind.
 GBX aims to build a world-leading institutional-grade token sale platform; the GBX GRID and Digital Asset Exchange.
 Through best practices and good governance brought over from the Gibraltar Stock Exchange (GSX), they seek to establish a new era in token sales, raising standards across the industry.
 Blockchain technology has revolutionised the way in which start-ups gain access to funding, and through their comprehensive ecosystem, the GBX aims to help innovative projects that pass the rigorous listing process gain access to that funding.
 The GBX GRID is where AML/KYC account holders on GBX can get ‘one-click’ access to institutional-grade token sales that adhere to a rules-based system, all housed within a secure exchange environment.
 This process allows participants to get exposure to top-tier token sales and provides issuers with pathways to other avenues of funding for their business.
 (You can keep up to date on their websites: gbx.gi and gsx.gi.)

 Local Fintech start-ups have also emerged.
 B21 is bringing investing in crypto assets to the masses by building a personal wealth management platform, which enables users to create their own portfolio of cryptocurrencies like Bitcoin, Ethereum, EOS and others.
 The app allows customers to invest using local fiat currency, has a user-friendly portfolio dashboard and also supports recurring investments, allowing users to set financial goals and invest over longer periods of time.
 B21’s objective is to build the world’s largest crypto asset investment community by bringing millions of new investors to the crypto ecosystem.
+It’s worth it to spend on some business tools that you can use to make much better decisions and one has to be a top-class data visualization dashboard as that allows you to see your data in a much better way.

 The B21 team is comprised of experts from the payment, investment and blockchain backgrounds.
 CEO Simon Pearson has over 15 years of experience in investment banking and the fintech sector in Gibraltar.
 B21 also has a team of leading industry advisors, which includes renowned crypto experts Michael Terpin, Joey Garcia and Samson Lee.
 The company currently has 12 employees spread around the world, with the headquarters residing at the World Trade Centre in Gibraltar.
 B21 aims to be the world’s first tokenized and regulated crypto company and is one of the 30 applicants for the Gibraltar DLT license – which is now in process.